surya-nemiwal/OS_Job_Scheduling_Algo_comparator/README.md

 # OS_Job_Scheduling_Algo_comparator
-This is a python project which compares Operating-system's various job scheduling algorithm.
+This is a python project which compares Operating-system's various job scheduling algorithm and plots the result using bar graph.